ravindarnayakbhukya/TeluguWebGuru/README.md

 # TeluguWebGuru
-TeluguWebGuru is a YouTube Channel.
+TeluguWebGuru is a Website to learn Software Technologies.

 https://ravindarnayakbhukya.github.io/TeluguWebGuru/